ship-nix/docs/src/servers/index.md

   order: 3
 ---

-There are some conventions for your project code to work with ship-nix.
+There are some conventions for your project code to work with {{site.name}}.

 Use the [Load existing code starter](/starters/migration/) to generate this code for you instead of building it manually.